baarne/baarne-ipfs/README.md

 npm start

-	•	The frontend runs on http://localhost:3000.
+	•The frontend runs on http://localhost:3000.

 ## How to Use
 1. Open the frontend in your browser: